john-light/validity-rollups/validity_rollups_on_bitcoin.md

 > Image source: [^93]

-### Section 4.4 Scaling the Lightning Network with validity rollups
+<h3> Section 4.4 Scaling the Lightning Network with validity rollups <sup id="section-44-scaling-the-lightning-network-with-validity-rollups"></sup></h3>

 The Lightning Network is a decentralized network of bidirectional payment channels that routes payments off-chain and uses smart contracts on a base-layer blockchain for dispute resolution and final settlement.[23]
 Lightning enables any two users connected by a channel route with sufficient liquidity to send and receive value nearly instantly and generally at much lower cost than transacting on the settlement-layer blockchain.
 To onboard to Lightning in a self-custodial manner, a user must first confirm a transaction opening a channel with another Lightning user.
 A dual-funded channel can be used to enable bidirectional liquidity in a single transaction.[^94] Once a channel is opened, it may later need additional onchain transactions for maintenance such as channel rebalancing or channel closing for final settlement.